 F-1 Federal Regulations: "If other employment opportunities are not available or are otherwise insufficient, an eligible F-1 student may request off-campus employment work authorization based upon severe economic hardship caused by unforeseen circumstances beyond the student's control.
 These circumstances may include loss of financial aid or on-campus employment without fault on the part of the student, substantial fluctuations in the value of currency or exchange rate, inordinate increases in tuition and/or living costs, unexpected changes in the financial condition of the student's source of support, medical bills, or other substantial and unexpected expenses."

 Eligibility

-- Must have been in F-1 status for at least one full academic year. - Work authorization ends if a student transfers schools, or completes their program. - Students must maintain their F-1 status during the authorization, including full-time enrollment.
+- Must have been in F-1 status for at least one full academic year. - Students must maintain their F-1 status during the authorization, including full-time enrollment.